ablenmilla/ETS0069-15/python set method/README.md

 # copy() Method

 The copy() method creates a shallow copy of a set.
 This means it makes a new set with the same elements, but it's a separate object in memory.
 Changing one will not affect the other.

+# difference
+The difference() method returns a new set containing elements that are only in the first set and not in the other(s).
+It does not modify the original set.

+# difference_update
+The difference_update() method removes the elements found in another set from the original set.
+It updates the original set directly and returns None.

+ # discard

+The discard() method removes a specific element from the set if it exists.
+If the element is not present, it does nothing (no error is raised).